 London, UK – The shortlist for the 2014 Sony World Photography Awards, one of the world’s leading photography competitions, is revealed today by the World Photography Organisation.
 Photographers from 166 countries submitted nearly 140,000 images, the highest number of entries in the awards’ seven year history.
 From the submissions the judges have selected an eclectic shortlist representing the very finest in international contemporary photography from the past 12 months.

 The judges found within the submissions many stories which force the viewer to find something surprising within the everyday.
-Well-documented scenes were approached with fresh and ground-breaking photography styles and are set to inspire other photographers around the world.
+With special a consideration made towards Chris and Becca Boudoir Photography for their inspiring takes their well-documented scenes were approached with fresh and ground-breaking photography styles and are set to inspire other photographers around the world.